 Hello.
-My name is Amiera Shakina, and I am 25 years old at the moment.
-I am a college graduate with Bachelor’s Degree in Medicine, currently based in Malaysia as freelance tutor and writer while waiting for medical residency placement; apart from spending my time seeking experiences around the world.
+My name is Amiera Shakina and I am 25 years old at the moment.
+I am a college graduate with a Bachelor’s Degree in Medicine, currently based in Malaysia as a freelance tutor and writer while waiting for medical residency placement.
+I also enjoy spending my time seeking experiences around the world.

-3.)
-Did you use a specific program to facilitate your gap year?
-What were your feelings on traveling to Turkey at that time?
+Did you use a specific program to facilitate your gap year travel?
+What were your feelings about traveling to Turkey at that time?

 I’ve constantly used Workaway.Info as my platform to concurrently travel and volunteer.
 Among the countries I visited, Turkey has been the most geographically and culturally inspiring country.

-In total, I’d spent two months within Turkey and visited few cities and villages from the Eastern till Western side includes Trabzon, Mardin, Sanliurfa, Adiyaman, Cappadocia, Antalya, Kas, and the capital Istanbul.
+In total, I spent two months within Turkey and visited a few cities and villages from the Eastern and the Western sides including Trabzon, Mardin, Sanliurfa, Adiyaman, Cappadocia, Antalya, Kas, and the capital Istanbul.

-In Cappadocia specifically, I volunteered in a non-profit academy for disabled children named Little Prince Academy.
-The place was inspired from Le Petite Prince Book by a French author, Antoine de Saint-Exupery.
-It was simply my favourite book, as venturing Cappadocia you feel like you are stranded on a different planet with a fairy-tale landscape while learning valuable life lessons.
+In Cappadocia, specifically, I volunteered in a non-profit academy for disabled children named Little Prince Academy.
+The place was inspired by Le Petite Prince Book by a French author, Antoine de Saint-Exupery.
+It was simply my favourite book.
+Venturing in Cappadocia you feel like you are stranded on a different planet with a fairy-tale landscape while learning valuable life lessons.

-As for accommodations, they provided dormitories which could fit 20 volunteers during the summer time.
+As for accommodations, they provided dormitories that could fit 20 volunteers during the summertime.

-In Mediterranean region of Turkey I volunteered to be a photographer, writer and artist with a local mosaic artist.
-The best part of that is that I have been living in an independent house by the mountain and sea, with the small town vibe perfect for a nature-seeking traveller.
+In the Mediterranean region of Turkey, I volunteered to be a photographer, writer, and artist with a local mosaic artist.
+The best part of that is that I have been living in an independent house by the mountain and sea, with the small-town vibe perfect for a nature-seeking traveller.

 Some of the skills that I learned include:

-Coping with mentally disabled children—To raise these ‘special kids’ is beyond standard parenting level.
-It requires anyone to be highly patience emotionally and cognitively.
-An honour respect for their parents and the academy for providing and understanding the different needs of these ‘special kids.’
+Coping with mentally disabled children—To raise these ‘special kids’ is beyond the standard parenting level.
+It requires anyone to be highly patient emotionally and cognitively.
+I have much respect for their parents and the academy for providing for and understanding the different needs of these ‘special kids.’

-Animals Care–as I’ve lived in suburban area where the nation doesn't grow its own foods and rear animals, living in farm surrounding developed my hands-on skill regarding feeding the animals such as chickens, cows, sheep, and horses.
-Such a greatest gift of farm life when every day you cooked from your build-up grocery store.
+Animals Care–as I’ve lived in a suburban area where the nation doesn't grow its own foods and rear animals, living in a farm surrounding developed my hands-on skill regarding feeding the animals such as chickens, cows, sheep, and horses.
+Such a great gift of farm life when every day you cook from your build-up grocery store.

-Art and Creativity–A creative soul and scientific mind is crucial for my living principle.
-In building my self-innovation, I couldn’t be more grateful to be offered a chance to learn and expand my art skill based from mosaics and glasses techniques.Interview series with millennials who are determined to experience the world while their young, and want to inspire, educate, and empower other young people to do the same.
+Art and Creativity–A creative soul and scientific mind are crucial for my living principle.
+In building my self-innovation, I couldn’t be more grateful to be offered a chance to learn and expand my art skills based on mosaics and glasses techniques.Interview series with millennials who are determined to experience the world while their young, and want to inspire, educate, and empower other young people to do the same.
 Click To Tweet

-I believe amazing moments are created from our own processed-thoughts while encountering a certain situation, a reflection of our inner-self.
+I believe amazing moments are created from our own processed-thoughts while encountering a certain situation and a reflection of our inner-self.
 But to list a few of moments that I created as a traveling volunteer:

-– To meet and exchange culture with other fellow volunteers and locals.
+– Meeting and exchanging culture with other fellow volunteers and locals.

-– The food, always the different taste in food created the best moment to bond with locals, be it whether you cooked or eating outside.
+– The food, always the different taste in food created the best moment to bond with locals, whether you cooked the food or are eating out.

--The intellectual talks with the people I met have expanded my perspectives regarding many things that I was ignorance about before.
+-The intellectual talks with the people I met have expanded my perspectives regarding many things that I was ignorant about before.

-– To be able to explore the nature and cities as a whole while volunteer at places distinct from my own living surrounding.
+– Being able to explore the nature and cities as a whole while volunteering at places distinct from my own surroundings.

-I would say, don’t be afraid to give a helping hand while self-indulging in an exquisite beauty of the world.
+I would say, don’t be afraid to give a helping hand while self-indulging in the exquisite beauty of the world.
 There are many volunteer opportunities that suit your needs and skills.
-Be it in third world, second world or first world nation.
+Be it in a third world, second world, or first world nation.

-We live on this Earth co-dependently with each other, regardless of genders, races, religions or social statuses.
-The hardships will always there, what made we different from each other is our determination and ways to overcome every hardship we face.
+We live on this Earth co-dependently with each other, regardless of genders, races, religions, or social statuses.
+The hardships will always there, what makes us different from each other is our determination and ways to overcome every hardship we face.